kjellwinblad/yaemep/README.md

 ### How YAEMEP Finds the Project Root

-YAEMEP's functions attempt to automatically find the root of the project for the file that the current buffer is associated with.
-YAEMEP should be able to locate the root of most types of Erlang projects.
-To find the project root YAEMEP first tries to find a configuration file for one of the build systems `rebar3`, `mix` and `erlang.mk`.
-If the root of the project can't be found based on the build system, YAEMEP will look for a `.git`, `.svn` or `.cvs` folder (version control system folders).
-If YAEMEP cannot locate the project root using the methods described above, the folder where the file that is associated with the current buffer is stored will be used as the project root.
-Finally, you can force YAEMEP to use a particular folder by placing a file called "`.emacs_erlang_mode_project`" in the root of your project.
+YAEMEP's functions attempt to automatically find the root directory of the Erlang project.
+YAEMEP should be able to locate the root directory of most types of Erlang projects.
+To find the project root YAEMEP first tries to find a configuration file for one of the build systems `rebar3`, `mix`, and `erlang.mk`.
+If the root directory of the project can't be found based on the build system, YAEMEP will look for a `.git`, `.svn` or `.cvs` folder (version control system folders).
+If YAEMEP cannot locate the project root using the methods described above, the directory where the file that is associated with the current buffer is stored will be used as the project root.
+Finally, you can force YAEMEP to use a particular folder by placing a file called "`.emacs_erlang_mode_project`" in the root directory of your project.
 You can type "`M-x yaemep-project-dir`" to check which directory YAEMEP will use as the project directory.

 Links to Similar Projects